Daiz/typescript-webapp-template/README.md

 ## How to use

-1. Download the repository.
+1. Download the repository
-2. Remove the existing git repository (by deleting the `.git` folder) and initialize a new one for your project.
+2. Remove the existing git repository (by deleting the `.git` folder) and initialize a new one for your project
-3. Edit relevant fields in `package.json`.
+3. Edit relevant fields in `package.json`
 4. Develop away with `npm start`
 5. Build app for production with `npm run build`